leanprover-community/lean4-metaprogramming-book/md/main/macros.md

   | `($l:term RXOR $r:term) => `($l && !$r)
 ```

-As you can see it figure out lot's of things on it's own for us:
+As you can see, it figures out lot's of things on it's own for us:
 - the name of the syntax declaration
 - the `macro` attribute registration
 - the `throwUnsupported` wildcard